-If filing for review of a discussion of the Workers' Compensation Commission, then a copy of the petition must be served by the petitioner by first class mail to the Commission and each other party of record in the agency proceeding.
+If filing for review of a decision of the Workers' Compensation Commission, then a copy of the petition must be served by the petitioner by first class mail to the Commission and each other party of record in the agency proceeding.
 Read the Law: MD State Govt. § 10-222(c), MD Rule 7-202, Md.
 Rule 7-203, MD Ct. & Jud.
 Proc. § 7-201

 Stopping Agency Action Before Judicial Review

 Filing a petition does not automatically stop the action of the agency.
 Petitioner has to file a motion with the court to stop the action of the agency until the court has ruled on the appeal.
 The court will tell the agency about the motion and hold a hearing before ruling on the motion.
 The court may require the petitioner to purchase a bond while awaiting the outcome of the appeal.
 Read the Law: MD State Govt. § 10-222(e), MD Rule 7-205

 Record of the Administrative Hearing Sent to the Circuit Court

 After receiving notice of the petition for judicial review, the agency will have 60 days to transmit a transcript of the agency proceeding to the court.
 The agency may request up to 60 extra days to get the record to the court.
 The petitioner will need to request and pay the initial cost for a transcript of the hearing.
 If the petitioner fails to pay for or provide a transcript to the reviewing court, the appeal may be DISMISSED.
 The petitioner can file a certification of the costs with the agency and the court may award the costs of producing the transcript to the petitioner if he wins the appeal.